Uganda Martyrs: Context

 Publication in Britain of an 1875 letter purporting to be an invitation from Kabaka Muteesa I, to send missionaries, resulted in the arrival of Alexander Mackay of the Anglican Church Missionary Society to Buganda in 1877.
 A group of French Catholic White Fathers, led by Père Simon Lourdel (Fr.
 Mapera) appeared two years later.
 Arab traders from Zanzibar had introduced Islam into the kingdom.
 This effectively led to a three-way religious struggle for political influence at the Buganda royal court.
 By the mid-1880s, many had been converted by each of the three groups, and some of the converts held important posts at the king's court.
-Muteesa himself sympathised with Islam, but many prominent chiefs had become Christians.
+Muteesa himself sympathized with Islam, but many prominent chiefs had become Christians.

 Kabaka Mwanga II succeeded to the throne in 1884.
-He was concerned at the growing influence of Christianity and the rise of a new class of officials, distinct from the traditional territorial chiefs, who were educated, had a religious orientation, and wished to reform Ganda society.
+He was concerned at the growing influence of Christianity and the rise of a new class of officials, distinct from the traditional territorial chiefs, who were educated, had a religious orientation, and wished to reform the Ganda society.
 The German annexation of what is now Tanzania sparked further alarm.
-A year after becoming king he ordered the execution of Yusufu Rugarama, Makko Kakumba, and Nuwa/Noah Serwanga, who had converted to Christianity.
-Encouraged by his prime minister, on 29 October 1885 he had the incoming Anglican bishop James Hannington assassinated on the eastern border of his kingdom.
+A year after becoming king, he ordered the execution of Yusufu Rugarama, Makko Kakumba, and Nuwa/Noah Serwanga, who had converted to Christianity.
+Encouraged by his prime minister, on 29 October 1885, he had the incoming Anglican bishop James Hannington assassinated on the eastern border of his kingdom.
 This may have been deliberately intended to send a message to the British that he did not wish for them to make inroads in Uganda.
 It is also alleged that the murder of Bishop James Hannington was due to a myth at the time that enemies that would destroy the Kingdom would come from the East, the direction which the Bishop was coming from.
 Thus the Kabaka had chief Luba of Busoga Chiefdom in the East execute the Bishop.
 Mwanga did, however, subsequently appoint several Christians to important military positions.